 Each fiscal year, the Company analyzes and evaluates the effectiveness of the Board of Directors, centering on external Officers (external Directors and outside Audit & Supervisory Board Members).

-Specifically, the Board of Directors Secretariat conducted questionnaires and interviews with all Directors and Audit & Supervisory Board Members individually on questions such as whether the operation and information provision of the Board of Directors were appropriate and sufficient, and whether the opinions received from external Officers during evaluation last year (e.g., further enhancing provision of information relating to changes in business environment affecting the Company and provision of information for deeper understanding of Board of Directors resolutions) have been addressed, and in light of the results thereof, held discussions with all external Officers, and made its evaluations, which confirmed that such matters have been appropriately addressed.
+Specifically, the Board of Directors Secretariat conducted questionnaires and interviews with all Directors and Audit & Supervisory Board Members individually on questions such as whether the operation and information provision of the Board of Directors were appropriate and sufficient, and whether the opinions received from external Officers during evaluation last year (e.g., enhancement of discussion relating to important management themes including business plans and continued provision of information for deeper understanding of Board of Directors resolutions) have been addressed, and in light of the results thereof, held discussions with all external Officers, and made its evaluations, which confirmed that such matters have been

-The Company will take into consideration the opinions of external Officers, and take initiative to enhance discussions regarding addressing important management challenges that should be included in the annual plan and otherwise further enhance the effectiveness of the Board of Director going forward.
+The Company will take into consideration the opinions of external Officers, and take initiative to enhance discussions by further increasing the provision of information on important management challenges of the Group and otherwise further enhance the effectiveness of the Board of Director going forward.